How to make this grapevine wreath. Do you enjoy simple and no hot glue guns for wreath making?

 By the way, this wreath can easily work for the fall.
 Add fake pumpkins to the greens or fall foliage to the pots.
 You can add flowers to the wreath seasonally as well.

-I hope you enjoy how to make this grapevine wreath and make one for your home.
+I hope you enjoyed how to make this grapevine wreath and make one for your home.

 Also, sign up for my newsletter at the top of my blog and sign up to follow Cloches & Lavender.
 My posts will pop up in your inbox.